tcsvn/pyadlml/docs/user_guide/datasets.rst

         dir(data)
         >>> [..., df_activities_subject_1, df_activities_subject_2, df_devices, ...]

+.. _storage:

 Storage and cache
 =================

 By default datasets are stored in the folder where python is executed.
-Many datasets are not in the representation given above and preprocessing takes time to compute.
-Therefore it can be reasonable to use the ``cache=True`` option storing and reusing a binary file of the result after the first load.
+Many datasets are not in the representation given above and have to be transformed beforehand.
+As the preprocessing takes time to compute, it can be reasonable to use the ``cache=True`` option storing and reusing the dataset as binary file after the first load.
 You can change the folder where the data is stored with

 .. code:: python